 HISTORY OF ASSITEJ IN AFRICA

-The initial efforts to establish a network of ASSITEJ centres in Africa were made by ASSITEJ Zimbabwe (also known as Zimbabwe Association of Theatre for Children and Young People – ZATCYP), which, in June 1999, hosted what was then called SATCYP 99 (SATCYP – Southern African Theatre for Children and Young People Conference).
+Initial efforts to establish a network of ASSITEJ centres in Africa were made by ASSITEJ Zimbabwe (also known as Zimbabwe Association of Theatre for Children and Young People – ZATCYP), which, in June 1999, hosted SATCYP 99 (SATCYP – Southern African Theatre for Children and Young People Conference).

 The key figures in ZATCYP who ensured the success of the event included the late Tisa Chifunyise, the Administrator for ZATCYP secretariat and also one of the vice presidents of ASSITEJ International, having been voted for at the 1999 ASSITEJ World Congress in Tromso, Norway.
 Others were: Dr Robert Maclaren, Elizabeth Kabasa, Abdul Makaza and the late Norman Takawira.